FieryCod/holy-lambda/doc/1-02-new-project.md

 **Makefile**

-Starting from the very beginning you can see `Makefile` file which is used in conjuction with `choly` to provide *decent* support when it comes to:
+Starting from the very beginning you can see `Makefile` file which is used to provide *decent* support when it comes to:
 - Maintenance of local envs for agent, native & java runtime (Automatically generated from `envs.json` via `make gen-envs`)
 - Compilation of sources for both native (Holy Custom Runtime) & Java runtime (provided via `make compile` or `make compile native-compile` respectively)
 - Packaging of the application for both runtimes (provided via `make pack` or `make native-pack`) to s3